ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

      Its syntax is a "time-window" defined in {{time-window}}.

 Other parameters are allowed and can be regarded as comments.
+They ought to be registered within the "Hypertext Transfer Protocol (HTTP) RateLimit Parameters Registry", as described in {{iana-ratelimit-parameters}}.

 An example policy of 100 quota-units per minute.